 After a little investigation, I realised that this game is basically a port of the enhanced ‘Townsmen’ game on the Nintendo Switch, which was released late last year.
 So, if you would rather play the game on the go then there’s that version as well!

 Visually, I was hit in the face with nostalgic love as soon as I began to play Townsmen – A Kingdom Rebuilt.
 As an avid Settlers fan, the game was screaming Settlers II at me, the best Settlers game in the franchise.
 It’s all 2D pixel-art with its own personality and charm about it.
-This doesn’t give it a pass through as there were a few visual issues I noticed, some of which are already fixed in a patch which is due out tomorrow.
+This doesn’t give it a pass though as there were a few visual issues I noticed, some of which are already fixed in a patch that is due out tomorrow.
 However, I did notice that zooming right in made the image a little blurry, if you have storage space over 1000 then the number of space available is placed behind the storage icon, some of the images in the menus are low quality, and it’s hard to select things behind existing structures.

 But, none of the above impacted my enjoyment or affected gameplay, apart from being unable to select things being built behind existing structures, but that’s one of the issues which will be resolved in the patch.
-So, I would say, the above were the things I noticed, yet they are all listed as things which should be gone by the time you get to play Townsmen – A Kingdom Rebuilt.
+So, I would say, the above were the things I noticed, yet they are all listed as things that should be gone by the time you get to play Townsmen – A Kingdom Rebuilt.

 Soundwise, the music isn’t as memorable as The Settlers, but it’s a very similar style of music; it’s very upbeat and happy as you’re building, yet intense when there’s a disaster or enemies attacking.
 Again, I’m not sure if the sound was actually touched during the remastering, but I enjoyed it nonetheless.